Vehicle Assembly Building: Future

-The Space Shuttle was retired in 2011 after which NASA temporarily (as early as 2012) offered public tours of the VAB.
+Originally, after the Space Shuttle was intended to be retired in 2010, the VAB would have been renovated for stacking of the Ares I and Ares V launch vehicles for the Constellation program; however, the Constellation program was cancelled in 2010.
+The Space Shuttle itself was retired in 2011, after which NASA temporarily (as early as 2012) offered public tours of the VAB.
 These tours were temporarily discontinued in February 2014 to allow for renovations to take place.

 The NASA FY2013 budget included US$143.7 million for Construction of Facilities (CoF) requirements in support of what is now known as the Artemis program and its vehicles, including the Space Launch System (SLS) and Orion spacecraft.
 NASA began modifying Launch Complex 39 at KSC to support the new SLS in 2014, beginning with major repairs, code upgrades and safety improvements to the Launch Control Center, Vehicle Assembly Building (VAB) and the VAB Utility Annex.
-This initial work will be required to support any launch vehicle operated from Launch Complex 39 and will allow NASA to begin modernizing the facilities, while vehicle-specific requirements are being developed.
+This initial work is required to support any launch vehicle operated from Launch Complex 39 and will allow NASA to begin modernizing the facilities, while vehicle-specific requirements are being developed.

-The VAB could be used to some extent for assembly and processing of any future vehicles utilizing Launch Complex 39, in addition to renovations for SLS capabilities.
+The VAB could be used to some extent for assembly and processing of any future vehicles using Launch Complex 39, in addition to renovations for SLS capabilities.
 On June 16, 2015, NASA released an announcement for proposals (AFP) seeking interest in using the VAB High Bay 2 and other complex facilities for commercial use in "assembling, integration, and testing of launch vehicles".
 This move is in line with the intent to migrate KSC towards acting as a spaceport accessible to both government and commercial ventures.

 On April 21, 2016, NASA announced the selection of Orbital ATK (bought by Northrop Grumman as of 2019) to begin negotiations for High Bay 2.
 The "potential agreement" included an existing mobile launcher platform.
 NASA subsequently completed the agreement in August 2019 to lease High Bay 2 and Mobile Launcher Platform 3 to Northrop Grumman for use with their OmegA launch vehicle.
 However, development of OmegA was subsequently cancelled in September 2020.
 Northrop Grumman had yet to make any modifications to High Bay 2, and were using it for the storage of OmegA hardware.
 This hardware was scheduled to be removed from the VAB and returned to Northrop Grumman by the end of September 2020.